Aboriginal and Torres Strait Islander cultural appreciation

 Today, for many Torres Strait Islanders, 'The Coming of the Light' is commemorated on the first of July each year and is regarded as National Torres Strait Islander Day.

-Let’s attempt a set of exercises to help with your understanding.
-For each exercise, please select the most appropriate definition from the options provided and please try again if you make an incorrect selection.
+This short quiz reinforces what has been covered so far.
+For each question, please select the most appropriate definition from the options provided (you can try again if you make an incorrect selection).

 Most Australians can identify the flags of the Aboriginal and Torres Strat Islanders.
 Click on each of the flags now, to learn a little more about their history.